cheqd/cheqd-node/docs/deb-package-overview.md

 Once a day by crontab will be called a small script for running logrotate logic.

-### Systemd
+## Systemd

 The main part of post-installation process is making our binary as a service.
-Systemd service file can help with it:
+The following systemd service file will be created:

 ```
 [Unit]